 Evelyn brings extensive higher education experience to her scholarship.
-She is currently the student advisor for members of a senior honor society at Cornell University; and prior to her doctoral studies, she served as the Assistant Dean of Students for Student Development Diversity Initiatives at Cornell University.
-There, she advised over 100 students who led various culturally-based student organizations, developed educational and cultural programming for students, and led a committee to create and implement a diversity and inclusion curriculum for the Office of Sorority & Fraternity Life.
+She is currently the advisor for student members of a senior honor society at Cornell University.
+Prior to her doctoral studies, she served as the Assistant Dean of Students for Student Development Diversity Initiatives at Cornell University.
+There, she advised over 100 students who led various culturally-based student organizations, developed educational and cultural programming for students, and led a committee that created and implemented a diversity and inclusion curriculum for all Greek-letter organizations at Cornell.
 She has also advised and supported graduate students to ensure degree completion.
 Outside of higher education, she has worked as a financial services specialist for a private insurance firm.

 On campus, Evelyn is a research assistant and regularly engages in research with scholars around the country.
 Evelyn holds an MPA with a concentration in social policy and a focus on diversity and inclusion in higher education, a graduate minor in Latina/o studies, and a BS in Sociology from Cornell University in Ithaca, NY.